-The eSE (embedded Secure Element) is a tamper-proof chip available in different sizes and designs, embedded in any mobile device.
-It ensures the data is stored in a safe place and information is given to only authorized applications and people.
-It is like a personal ID for the end-user and for the device itself.
+The eSE (embedded Secure Element) is an autonomous, tamper-proof element made of a dedicated silicon chip, a secure OS and applications.
+It is available in different sizes and designs and can be embedded in any mobile device.
+It ensures the data is stored safely, information is given to only authorised applications and people, and it executes cryptographic operations (e.g. authentication, encryption).

-The eSE is multi-applicative and allows to secure a wide range of applications in any type of device and in various use cases: payment, couponing, transport, access control, ticketing, corporate, cloud computing, e-government).
+The eSE is multi-applicative and allows to secure a wide range of applications in any device and various use cases: protection of the device against hacking through secure boot or device attestation, digital services for end-users (payment, couponing, transport, access control, ticketing, corporate, cloud computing, e-government).

-Thales Embedded Secure Elements
+Thales embedded Secure Elements

-- State-of-the art certified eSE
+- State-of-the-art certified eSE

 - Unrivalled application offer

-- Rich application catalogue gathering certified payment, transport, biometrics, enterprise, ID, government apps, both proprietary and with established partners
+- Rich application catalogue gathering certified payment, transport, biometrics, enterprise, ID, and government apps, both proprietary and with established partners

-- A unique Trusted Service Hub (TSH) offer to quickly and easily deploy services worldwide
+- A unique Trusted Service Hub (TSH) offer to quickly and easily deploy services worldwide.

-- Strong local technical teams (Field Application Engineers and Technical Consultants) dedicated to supporting consumer electronics manufacturers
+- Strong local technical teams (Field Application Engineers and Technical Consultants) dedicated to supporting consumer electronics manufacturers.

-- Silicon vendors, combo makers, Contactless Front End (CLF) makers, device manufacturers, certification bodies, payment schemes
+- Established relationships with key players in the industry (silicon vendors, combo makers, Contactless Front End (CLF) makers, device manufacturers, certification bodies, and payment schemes).

 eSE production stage